Code-Institute-Submissions/MS2-FilmAnseo/README.md

 The site aims to be simple and quick to use with a mobile-first design approach.
 It may not always have the full attention of the user so it whould be clutter free and straighforward.
 It should have an upbeat, adventurous feel that aligns with people on holidays or taking an outing.
 At the same time, it should have enough informational value to keep a user engaged or to make return visits worth their while.
 Becasue the site is intuitive and straighforward, any instructional content that a user might want to consult on their first visit should be easy for them to ignore on subsequent visits.
 The direction of travel on the site is map -> movie, not the other way around (there is no functinality to search for a movie, for example).
-Therefore, the map is the central focus.
+Therefore,the map is the central focus.

-### Target Audience/User Stories
+## Target Audience/User Stories
-A group of tourists sitting at a cafe table after lunch wondering where they'll go for the afternoon.
+*A group of tourists sitting at a cafe table after lunch wondering where they'll go for the afternoon.
 They can view the map, discuss the films, chat about the movie trivia and make a decision on whether or not to go to the location based on weather info.
-A tourist/visitor who has been impressed with their visit to a location and would like to keep the experience alive by following up with some connected activity.
+*A tourist/visitor who has been impressed with their visit to a location and would like to keep the experience alive by following up with some connected activity.
 For example, after visiting the Cliffs of Moher, they check the app and then decide to watch Princess Bride on the bus ride back to Dublin.
-A group of friends spending some together for a weekend and looking for a diversion.
+*A group of friends spending some together for a weekend and looking for a diversion.
 The app serves as a source of valuable location-specific weather info and also as a talking point.
-A film fan browsing for trivia and planning a road trip.
+*A film fan browsing for trivia and planning a road trip.
-A local tourist office who would like to highlight another claim to fame of their locality.
+*A local tourist office who would like to highlight another claim to fame of their locality.
 They can easily send a message to the site curator to add a film.

 ### Wireframe Mockups

 ### Color Palette

-Thinking about colurs, my main aim is to:
+Thinking about colours, my main aim is to:
-Have a sense of the cinema (that is, black) surrounfing the trailer and perhaps elsewhere, mimicking movie credits.
+Have a sense of the cinema (that is, black) surrounding the trailer and perhaps elsewhere, mimicking movie credits.
 Incorporate green as the color most associated with the Irish landscape.
-Have upbeat colours that add to a sense of fun in the site withou feeling childish or undermining the information.
+Have upbeat colours that add to a sense of fun in the site without feeling childish or undermining the information.

 https://imagecolorpicker.com/